fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 <div class="content">

 In the previous section, we used two different base images: ubuntu and node and did some manual work to get a simple "Hello, World!" running.
 The tools and commands we learned during that process will be helpful.
 In this section, we will learn how to build images and configure environments for our applications.
-We will start with a regular Express/Node.js backend.
-And build on top of that with other services, including a MongoDB database.
+We will start with a regular Express/Node.js backend and build on top of that with other services, including a MongoDB database.

 ### Dockerfile